zatosource/zato-build/ansible/README.md

-# Building and testing Zato using Ansible
+# Building and testing Zato packages using Ansible

 ## Components